NOAA-GSL/GeoFLOW/docs/doxy/user_configuration.md

 # I. Introduction.

+ This document describes the way a problem may be configured to run with GeoFLOW.
+It is a ``living'' document, and will be added to as additional capability is developed.
+ The information provided is reasonably complete, but in some ways does not provide the full list and descriptions of options available.
+This is particularly true for the configuration parameters for the various user-definable or modifiable functions.
+In addition, we do not always indicate which options are required and which are optional, and what the defaults are.
+These deficiencies will be addressed in future versions of this document.

  The primary point of interaction with GeoFLOW is the user-configurable JSON file.
  The default file name is 'input.jsn', and it is assumed to lie in the run (working) directory.
 On the command line, this default config file name may be changed